christopher-silvey/Beckin-Google-Injector/readme.txt

 4. **Logged in staff exclusion** – Optionally skip loading GA4 and GTM for logged in staff so administrators, editors, authors, and contributors do not skew your analytics.
 5. **Header or footer placement** – Choose whether scripts load in the header (recommended for accuracy) or footer.
 6. **Cache friendly** – Uses `wp_enqueue_script` and `wp_add_inline_script` so it integrates cleanly with caching and optimization plugins.
-7. **Self hosted automatic updates** – Uses Plugin Update Checker and a Bitbucket repository for self hosted updates.
+7. **Self hosted automatic updates** – Uses Plugin Update Checker and a GitHub repository for self hosted updates.
 8. **Secure and lightweight** – No front end UI, no bloat, and all options are sanitized and escaped following WordPress coding standards.

 If this plugin saves you time or helps you ship cleaner analytics for your clients, please consider supporting development by [buying me a coffee](https://www.buymeacoffee.com/beckin).